stamp duty cut tax changes

 When selling an asset, capital gains tax (CGT) might be payable on any profits made, with the exception of it being your main residential property.
 For property investors and those who own more than one home, there might be a bill to pay, and this will depend on a person’s total UK income and chargeable gains for the year.

-Everyone gets a CGT allowance, which is currently £3,000 for an individual for the 2023/2024 tax year, and profits made above this rate are what may be subject to the tax.
-Basic rate taxpayers will currently pay 18% CGT if the amount is within the basic income tax band, while higher and additional rate taxpayers pay 28% CGT on profits made from a second home sale.
+Everyone gets a CGT allowance, which is currently £3,500 for an individual, or £6,000 for a married couple or civil partnership ((2024/2025 tax year).
+Profits made above this rate are what may be subject to the tax.
+Basic rate taxpayers will currently pay 18% CGT on profits from a property sale, while higher and additional rate taxpayers pay 24% CGT on property profits.

 Income tax

-If you rent out a property, you will probably need to pay income tax on your profits, depending on how much you make and your personal circumstances.
+If you rent out a property, you will probably need to pay income tax on your profits, depending how much you make and your personal circumstances.
 Profit is based on what you’ve got left from your rental income after taking away expenses or allowances you can claim.
-Changes to Section 24 of the Finance Act mean that landlords can no longer claim tax relief on their mortgage interest payments, but can claim a tax credit equivalent at the basic rate of tax (currently 20%).
-It means that landlords can no longer take their mortgage interest payments into account when working out what level of income tax they need to pay.
+Changes to Section 24 of the Finance Act mean that since 2020, buy-to-let landlords have been able to claim a tax credit based on 20% of their mortgage interest payments.

 tax